Semarang: Administration

+On 1 March 1906, based on Staatsblad of 1906 no. 120, Semarang was officially designated as a city (stadsgemeente or kota madya), covering an area of 9,940 ha.

 Semarang city administration is headed by mayor, with a legislative assembly.
 Both mayor and the 50 members of legislative assembly are elected by direct vote.
 The government of Semarang City had implemented the smart city concept since 2013.

 Juridically, Semarang City is a municipality (second level area) consisting of 16 districts (kecamatan), which are again divided into 177 urban villages (kelurahan).
-The districts are tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2023.
+The districts are tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2025.
 The table also includes the number and names of the urban administrative villages in each district.